1chowdhurai/Past-Projects/README.md

-This repository includes some of my past projects, including the game 2048, made in Java Swing.
-To use it, run Game2048.java
+A GUI recreation of the classic mobile game 2048 in Java Swing.
+To play it, run Game2048.java, and use the arrow keys to play!